 Even if you have any doubts or questions about this recipe, you can ask me too by writing it down in my comment section.
 I will surely answer your questions.

-Macher chop – a bengali style fish croquette recipe
+Macher chop – a Bengali style fish croquette recipe with leftover fish

 Prep time: 25 mins